-- Parenchyma is found in all softer parts of plants like epidermis, cortex, pith of roots and stem and leaf mesophyll.
+- 1. Parenchyma is found in all softer parts of plants like epidermis, cortex, pith of roots and stem and leaf mesophyll.
 It is also found in xylem and phloem. - 2.
-Supportive connective tissue bone and cartilage. - Cardiac muscles are exclusively present in the heart.
+Bone and cartilage are supportive connective tissues that form supporting framework in our body. - 3.
+Cardiac muscles are exclusively present in the heart.
 These muscles are involuntary and work rhythmically tirelessly, contracting and relaxing endlessly from early embryonic stage until death. - 4.
-Nervous tissue - Meristematic cells are living cells, compactly packed without intercellular spaces.
+Nervous tissue - 5.
+Meristematic cells are living cells, compactly packed without intercellular spaces.
 The vacuoles are almost absent. - 6.
 Skeletal or striated muscles are attached to bones.
 Their movement is under animals will.
-These muscles help us to do all the basic and complex movement everyday like walking, picking up things, jumping, talking, etc. - Smooth muscles are also called non-striated muscle because they lack transverse striations or bands.
+These muscles help us to do all the basic and complex movements everyday like walking, picking up things, jumping, talking, etc. - Smooth muscles are also called non-striated muscle because they lack transverse striations or bands.